 "I just wanna close my eyes / I just wanna fall asleep / So I'll miss it, baby / I wanna miss everything..."The Island (2005)

 I was always a little apprehensive about championing the cause of Clonus as being ripped off by The Island, because basically, I hadn't seen The Island.
 Anyone could look at the plot outlines and see the obvious resemblance, of course, but I could never really be sure.
 At least, not until now.

 The Island is finally out on DVD, complete with a commentary track from Michael Bay.
 After watching the movie twice and listening to Bay's commentary, I'm more convinced than ever that The Island is directly based on Parts: The Clonus Horror.
 In fact, there are several details and plot points in The Island that make absolutely no sense except as an homage to Clonus.
-Marvel’s Transformers G1 Comic (1984-1991)
+Transformers (2007)

 Sofie takes on Michael Bay and his big, dumb, loud first entry in the Transformers series, starring Shia LaBeouf as a high school kid who befriends alien robots and, even more unbelievably, dates Megan Fox.
 While not as horrible as the two sequels, it's still full of enough obnoxious humor (an Autobot pisses on John Turturro's head!
-On camera!) to make it a chore to sit through.Transformers: Revenge of the Fallen (2009)
+On camera!) to make it a chore to sit through.The Last Airbender (2010)

 Scroll down to comment on this video!